 One pictograph appears to be a Spanish cross.
 This pictograph is unique in my experience and suggests it was painted post-contact with the Spanish missionaries.
 This follows in line with the style dating.

-This site is irreplaceable.
+This site is irreplaceable and I’m not providing directions to it.
 If you find it, please respect it.
 Take only photographs and leave only footprints.